LordSaumya/quant-iron/README.md

   - **Quantum Fourier Transform (QFT)**: Efficiently compute the QFT for a given number of qubits.
   - **Inverse Quantum Fourier Transform (IQFT)**: Efficiently compute the inverse QFT for a given number of qubits.

-- **OpenQASM 3.0 Support**: Convert circuits to OpenQASM 3.0 format for interoperability with other quantum computing platforms.
+- **OpenQASM 3.0 Support**: Convert circuits to OpenQASM 3.0 for interoperability with other quantum computing platforms.

 - **Extensibility**: Easily extensible for custom gates and measurement bases.